Social Work Assessments

 I qualified as a Social Worker in 2009 with a MSc in Social Work from Royal Holloway, University of London and am registered with Social Work England (SW23389) and Social Care Wales (W/5036856).
 Since qualifying I have worked for local authorities until 2012 when I became an Independent Social Worker.
 I have worked across a range of services with children, adults and those transitioning between the two services.
 This places me in an excellent (and somewhat unique) position to provide a range of Social Work assessments and reports for both children and adult.

-I use the Care Act 2014 as a framework for my care assessment.
+I am an experienced care needs assessor and can be instructed to complete care needs assessment for adults or children.
+When assessing adults, I use the Care Act 2014 as my assessment framework.
 The Care Act provides a framework under which local authorities assess care needs.
 They use this framework to assess a person’s care and support needs and following this, identify which services a person is eligible to receive.
 The assessment must be person-centred throughout, involving the person and supporting them to have choice and control.
 My care needs assessments are person-centred and involve the person and their support networks to complete a thorough assessment.

 Local authorities must undertake an assessment of a child’s carer’s needs if it appears that the child will require care and support after they become 18 and they believe that it will be of significant benefit to the carer to do so.

 A child’s carer’s assessment must include an assessment of whether the carer is able to provide care for the child and is likely to continue to be able to do so after the child becomes 18, whether the carer is willing to do so and is likely to continue to be willing to do so after the child becomes 18, the impact of what the carer’s needs for support are likely to be after the child becomes 18, the outcomes that the carer wishes to achieve in day-to-day life and whether, and if so to what extent, the provision of support could contribute to the achievement of those outcomes.